KhoiBui/KhoiBui.github.io/_posts/2016-10-08-Week-Seven.md

 One of the tenets of C++ taught to us by Dr. Downing is that algorithms should demand the weakest iterator.
 I took this philosophy to heart when I approached the first question which asked for the solution using a random access iterator.
 Since RI possesses all of the operators available to a bidirectional iterator, I was able to find a solution that only needed a BI.
 It worked and it was simple.
-When I saw the second palindrome question, I suddenly became a lot more skeptical of my answer.
-My solution to both questions look almost identical.
-Although I'm confident that both solutions work, I'm not so sure that I would get full credit for only using a BI instead of RI even if we were taught to use the weakest iterator.
+When I saw the second palindrome question, I became a lot more skeptical of my answer.
+The solution I had worked out to both questions look almost identical.
+Although I'm confident that they both work, I'm not so sure that I would get full credit for only using a BI instead of RI even if we were taught to use the weakest iterator.
 <h2>What's in your way?</h2>
 I only have a small portion of the Algo homework to do and the entirety of Networks to work on.
 I'm also not too excited to start Project 3 for OOP, but maybe that will change.